Tsum Valley: Demographics

 The population of Tsum Valley is relatively small, spread across several villages including Chumling, Chhokangparo, Nile, and Dharapani.
 Subsistence farming and animal husbandry are the main sources of livelihood.
 Despite the introduction of modern amenities in recent years, many traditional practices, including polyandry and communal resource sharing, still persist in parts of the valley.

 Economy

 Agriculture is the backbone of the local economy, with residents cultivating crops such as barley, potatoes, maize, and buckwheat.
 Yak and sheep herding are also significant, especially in higher-altitude settlements.
 Limited trade with Tibet continues in some areas, although tourism has become an increasingly important economic activity since the valley was opened to trekkers in 2008.

 Tourism

 Tsum Valley is part of the Manaslu Circuit Trek and has gained popularity among trekkers seeking less-commercialized routes.
-The valley offers panoramic views of Himalayan peaks, diverse flora and fauna, and cultural encounters with the Tsumba people.
+The Tsum Valley valley offers panoramic views of Himalayan peaks, diverse flora and fauna, and cultural encounters with the Tsumba people.
 Strict regulations, including special permits, are required for entry, as the area is designated a restricted region by the Government of Nepal.